 Either way, it is a centuries-old dish that remains popular all over South America, the Caribbean and Mexico.
-These days, ceviche definitely has fans around the world and it’s not too hard to find ceviche on restaurant menus, especially if you’re treating yourself to some South American cuisine.
+These days, ceviche definitely has fans around the world, and it’s not too hard to find it on restaurant menus, especially if you’re treating yourself to some South American cuisine.

 Traditional Ceviche vs. Vegetarian Ceviche

-Traditionally, the best ceviche recipe is going to be one that uses the absolute freshest, highest quality seafood.
+Traditionally, the best ceviche recipe is one that uses the absolute freshest, highest quality seafood.
 Acidic citrus juice is able to change the chemical composition of the seafood used in ceviche —making it not completely raw like it was before, but it still doesn’t cook it in the traditional sense of the word.
-(2)

-According to the CDC, the changes that result from ceviche’s marination are not enough to get it of the raw food category.
+According to the Centers for Disease Control and Prevention, the changes that result from ceviche’s marination are not enough to get it of the raw food category.
 The CDC states, “Raw meat or seafood may contain germs; this includes raw meat that is “cooked” with citrus juice, vinegar, or other acidic liquid (such as ceviche, a dish of raw seafood marinated in citrus juice).”
-(3)